 Sports betting is exploding in popularity in the United States, with more states legalizing the practice each year.
 College football betting is particularly popular, given the vast number of games available.
 With almost every major college game on television, and almost all betting sites allowing users to bet college football, Saturdays in the fall bring a barrage of action lasting from noon to after midnight.
 The excitement is palpable for these sporting events—for the fans in the stands, the players in the huddle, and the bettor whose ticket hinges on the final seconds of a close game or a backdoor cover in a rout.

-A typical week during the college football season can consist of more than 80 games, and thanks to television contracts, contests are now often available on Tuesday, Wednesday, Thursday and Friday in addition to Saturday.
-That’s a huge amount of inventory, especially compared to the NFL betting, which features a maximum of 16 games each weekend and has far more restrictive television contracts.
+A typical week during the college football season can consist of more than 80 games, and thanks to television contracts, contests are now often available on Thursday and Friday in addition to Saturday.
+That’s a huge amount of inventory, especially compared with NFL betting, which features a maximum of 16 games each weekend and involves far fewer networks.

 The variety available in college football betting allows savvy bettors to find those diamonds in the rough, like lesser-known teams with a strong track record of covering the spread.
 While college football odds in games involving heavyweights like Alabama or Notre Dame can be influenced by amateur bettors wagering on name recognition or favoritism, there are so many teams that college football bettors can easily find contests less influenced by the public.

-Is Betting on College Football Legal in All States
+Is College Football Betting Legal In All States?

 Not yet, but the trend is certainly promising.
 The days when college football bettors had to physically visit Nevada to lay action are long gone, thanks to the Supreme Court’s 2018 decision to strike down the law that had banned sports betting in most of the country.